QA and Customer Experience Specialist

 Alankar Aryal Atreya

-Alankar Aryal Atreya has been working as a research engineer at Oxford Wave Research since March 2013 and develops many of our latest products in the areas of audio fingerprint analysis, audio processing and speaker recognition.
-Alankar Aryal Atreya received his bachelor’s degree in Computer Science and Engineering from Anna University, India in 2009.
+Alankar Aryal Atreya worked as a research engineer at Oxford Wave Research from 2013 to 2018 and developed many of our latest products in the areas of audio fingerprint analysis, audio processing and speaker recognition.
+Alankar received his bachelor’s degree in Computer Science and Engineering from Anna University, India in 2009.
 He brings a wealth of software development experience having previously worked as a software developer in Hitech Valley iNet Ltd. and IT Himalaya, based in Nepal.
 In 2013 he received his Dipl.-Ing.
-Degree working on his masters thesis on “Combining multiple tracking approach to improve performance” at the Institute of Information Technology, Alpen-Adria Universitaet, Austria.
+Degree working on his master’s thesis on “Combining multiple tracking approach to improve performance” at the Institute of Information Technology, Alpen-Adria Universität, Austria.
 He has won the best student award in EPiCS video contest organised by “European Proprioception in Computing Systems” (EPiCS).
 His main areas of interest are speaker recognition, audio processing, image processing, object tracking and computer vision.

-His Linkedin profile can be found here.
+His LinkedIn profile can be found here.

 - Alexander Carver (staff, QA and software testing)